fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics.md

 * Portworx 2.8.0 or above
 * For Operator based installations, Portworx Operator 1.5.0 or above
-* For DaemonSet based installs, ensure that you have generated the Portworx spec using https://central.portworx.com/
+* For DaemonSet based installs, a Portworx spec generated using [the spec generator](https://central.portworx.com/)
 * Outbound access to the internet to allow connection to Pure1

 ## Enabling Pure1 integration